liutr18/Mortgage-Calculator/README.md

-# Mortgage-Calculator
+# Mortgage Calculator designed & created by Tianren Liu
-Mortgage Calculator is a project with functions created &amp; implmented in JavaScript, and with front-end UI using programming languages HTML and CSS.
+Mortgage Calculator is a project with functions created & implmented in JavaScript, and with front-end UI design using HTML and CSS programming.
+# Implementation
+Visit: liutr.com/calc.html to implement this project.